ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 ![configure disk](images/attach-disk-03.png){.thumbnail}

-The new disk will now be displayed in the Control Panel.
+The new disk will now be displayed in your control panel.

 ![attach disk 01](images/attach-disk-04.png){.thumbnail}

-To attach the disk to an instance, click the dropdown arrow under the disk icon and then select `Attach it to a server`{.action}.
+To attach the disk to an instance, click the dropdown arrow under the disk icon and then select `Attach it to a server`{.action}

 ![attach disk 02](images/attach-disk-05.png){.thumbnail}